xiejiangzhi/model_renderer/README.md

 * More support for model file(mtl, tex and more)
 * Support Normal, Albedo, Metallic, Roughness and AO texture map
 * Better light & shadow. more light sources
-* Build better mesh & normal for ball and cylinder
+* Build better geometry mesh. (vertices, normal or texture coord)
 * More 3D geometry shapes
 * Deferred Shading
 * SSAO